mweel1/usa_high_level/USA-Internet/index.md

 - Link to file complaints in domain claims court to resolve dispute with domain owners.
 - Provide domain claims court case resolutions that have occurred in the past.
 - Provide a list of review sites chosen by the domain owner (at least 3) from the site review directory.
-- Show a special icon when a domain or e-mail is from a .gov agency in e-mail clients and browsers.
+- Show a special icon when displaying government communications from the personal profile.
 - Must provide their device type when making DNS requests to receive the correct application IDs to launch applications.

 ## System to System Standards